StackingNet: Collective Inference Across Independent AI Foundation Models: Results and Discussion

 Academic review policies generally prohibit the use of LLMs to generate or substantially draft paper reviews, as such models cannot replace the reading, reasoning and evaluative processes of human experts.
 To examine this boundary, we compared six proprietary API-based LLMs, individual human reviewers, and combination methods for multiple LLMs across four research paper rating datasets from major AI conferences.
 Consensus ground-truth scores were obtained by aggregating multiple human ratings per paper.
 Results are shown in Figure~\ref{fig:paperreview}.

-Individual LLMs showed higher error than individual human reviewers in all datasets as in Figure~\ref{fig:paperreview}A-D. Without aggregation or alignment, current models are less accurate than human experts in evaluating scientific work.
+Figure~\ref{fig:paperreview}A-D shows that individual LLMs had higher error than individual human reviewers on all datasets.
+Without aggregation or alignment, current models are less accurate than human experts in evaluating scientific work.
 Combining predictions consistently reduced error relative to single models.
 Even simple averaging outperformed most individual LLMs, while StackingNet achieved the lowest mean absolute error (MAE) on every dataset.
 These results indicate that aggregation mitigates variance across black-box models and yields more stable inferences.

-Surprisingly, inference aggregation of AI models matched or even exceeded the performance of individual human reviewers.
-In Figure~\ref{fig:paperreview}A-D, StackingNet reached accuracy comparable to or higher than the human average.
-This finding suggests that collective inference among foundation models can approximate, and even surpass, expert-level judgment.
-It also reveals that individual human reviews can be inconsistent, emphasizing the value of aggregating opinions from multiple reviews for producing objective and valuable evaluations.
+Aggregating AI predictions matched or exceeded the accuracy of an individual human reviewer.
+As Figure~\ref{fig:paperreview}A-D shows, StackingNet was better than the average individual human reviewer on every dataset, indicating that collective inference across foundation models can match, and at times improve upon, the reliability of a single expert's numerical rating.